goehlemichael/terraform-podcast/README.md

 ## Quick Setup

 1) Register a domain through aws [Instructions](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html)
-2) After creation you will have a hosted zone
+2) After creation, you will have a hosted zone.
-3) Using 'Certificate Manager' get a certificate for `<domainyouchoose>.com` with a `*.<domainyouchoose.com>` as alternative
+3) Using 'Certificate Manager' get a certificate for `<domainyouchoose>.com` with a `*.<domainyouchoose.com>` as alternative.
 4) Prior to step 5, you can also create a variables file and name it _whateveryouwant.tfvars_
-5) Run `terraform apply` from the root of this directory and set variables using prompts
+5) Run `terraform apply` from the root of this directory and set variables using prompts.

    or